thijs83/Jetracer_WS_github/README.md

 ```
 If needed check out the ROS setup tutorial: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment

+## Setup information
+Each vehicle is identified by a number set as an environment variable in the .bashrc file located in the home directory.
+Upon launching a new terminal the "car_number" will be displayed.
+Many scripts need this value to properly set up topic names.
+This is needed for running experiments with multiple robots.

 ## Kinematic bicycle Jetracer Model
 The Jetracers are controlled by providing them with throttle and steering inputs, respectively: